Maximum lilkelihood estimation in the $\beta$-model: Existence of the MLE for the -model Existence of the MLE for the beta-model

-Therefore, while co-facial sets encode the patterns of table entries leading to a non-existent MLE, facial sets indicate which probability parameters are estimable.
-A similar, though more involved interpretation holds for the estimability of the natural parameters, for which the reader is referred to \cite{MLE}.
+To summarize, while co-facial sets encode the patterns of table entries leading to a nonexistent MLE, facial sets indicate which probability parameters are estimable.
+A similar, though more involved interpretation holds for the estimability of the natural parameters, for which the reader is referred to \citet{MLE}.
+Further, for a given sample point $x$, the realized facial set and its cardinality are both random, as they depend on the actual value of the observed sufficient statistics $\mathrm{A} x$.
+This implies that, with a nonexistent MLE, the set of estimable parameters is itself random.

-Below, we further investigate the properties of $P_n$ and provide several examples of co-facial sets associated to the facets of $P_n$.